professor-oats/Utilities/FFAddons/PoatsPageBrightAdjust/README.md

 Got the idea when the other adjust brightness extension wouldn't work for all sites, as well as being a bit chompy and not fun to work with.

-* Disclaimer - In this alpha release it really is "per page" and not domain - Will fix in ToDo *

 ### Essentials

 The content.js creates a <div> gray cover background-color rgb(dec%, dec%, dec%) with 100 % as default (white).
 It listens